I Want To...

 I Want to...

-Q. Can you tell me about your program, including how many applicants will be accepted into your upcoming class?
+Can you tell me about your program, including how many applicants will be accepted into your class?

-A. The Johns Hopkins Hospital Department of Pharmacy residency program is a 12-month curriculum that provides residents with extensive training opportunities in acute care, ambulatory care, drug information and drug use policy development, as well as clinical services and practice management.
-Six to seven pharmacy practice applicants will be accepted into our program.
-We also offer specialty residency training in ambulatory care, emergency medicine, oncology, pediatrics, health system pharmacy administration, critical care, medication safety, pharmacotherapy, infectious diseases and pain management.
+The Johns Hopkins Hospital Department of Pharmacy residency program is a 12-month curriculum that provides residents with extensive training opportunities in acute care, ambulatory care, drug information and drug use policy development, as well as clinical services and practice management.
+Eight PGY1 Pharmacy applicants will be accepted into our program.

-Q. What clinical and specialized service does your department offer?
+What role does a clinical pharmacist play at your institution (rounding, etc.)?
+What clinical and specialized services does your department offer?